TendaiShoko/TendaiShoko/README.md

 ### 🚀 About Me

-I'm a Data Scientist with over 5 years of experience specializing in Python, MLSecOps, and Artificial Intelligence.
-My expertise lies in leveraging machine learning and generative AI to solve real-world problems and drive impactful change across industries.
+I'm a **Data Scientist** with over **5 years of experience** specializing in **Python, MLSecOps, and Artificial Intelligence**.
+My expertise in leveraging **machine learning** and **generative AI** to solve real-world problems and drive impactful change across industries.

-Currently, as a Senior Data Scientist, I'm leading the development and maintenance of high-impact ML and generative AI systems across different sectors.
+Currently, as a **Senior Data Scientist**, I'm leading the development and maintenance of **high-impact ML and generative AI systems** across different sectors.
 My work focuses on adopting AI technologies to streamline business processes and improve decision-making.
-Using AWS, Azure, and Google Cloud services, I design and optimize batch and real-time data pipelines, ensuring seamless integration and analysis for internal clients.
-I'm also a key player in design discussions and documentation, using tools like Confluence and JIRA to foster clear communication within and across teams.
+Using **AWS, Azure, and Google Cloud** services, I design and optimize **batch and real-time data pipelines**, ensuring seamless integration and analysis for internal clients.
+I'm also a key player in design discussions and documentation, using tools like **Confluence and JIRA** to foster clear communication within and across teams.

+---

 **💼 Professional Highlights**

-- Leading development and maintenance of ML and generative AI systems across industries
+- **Leadership**: Leading development and maintenance of ML and generative AI systems across industries
-- Designing and optimizing batch and real-time data pipelines using AWS, Azure, and Google Cloud services
+- **Data Pipelines**: Designing and optimizing batch and real-time data pipelines using AWS, Azure, and Google Cloud services
-- Driving AI adoption to streamline business processes and enhance decision-making
+- **AI Adoption**: Driving AI adoption to streamline business processes and enhance decision-making
-- Key contributor to design discussions and documentation using Confluence and JIRA
+- **Team Collaboration**: Key contributor to design discussions and documentation using Confluence and JIRA

+---

 **🛠 Core Competencies**